-- Each digital object must be stored in one of the four basic data formats. - A digital object must be contained in a single file. - A file may contain multiple digital objects from the same product. - Digital objects within a file are not required to use the same storage structure. - Can have a header (parsable structure) and an image (array structure) in the same file. - When multiple digital objects are contained in a file, they must be stored sequentially, i.e., readout of the file should be one object followed by the next, not two objects interleaved.
+- Each digital object must be stored in one of the four basic data formats. - A digital object must be contained in a single file (i.e., a digital object cannot span multiple files) - A file may contain multiple digital objects from the same product. - Digital objects within a file are not required to use the same storage structure.
+Can have a header (parsable structure) and an image (array structure) in the same file - When multiple digital objects are contained in a file, they must be stored sequentially (i.e., readout of the file should be sequential where one object is followed by the next, not two objects interleaved).